peteraba/d5/README.md

 #### Very irregular verbs

+Some verbs are truly irregular in present tense they have 9 words after the auxiliary and before arguments.

+9 words in order:

+ * dictionary form (not used for word generation)
+ * present form for ich
+ * present form for du
+ * present form for er
+ * present form for wir
+ * present form for ihr
+ * present form for sie
+ * preterite
+ * past particle

 | German                                             | English | Third           | Category | Date       | Score  |
 |----------------------------------------------------|---------|-----------------|----------|------------|--------|
 | h tun, tue, tust, tut, tun, tut, tun, taten, getan | to do   | tenni, csinálni | verb     | 2014-05-01 | 5      |

 ### Nouns

+Nouns are composed of an article (**r:** der, **e:** die, **s:** das) a main word and a notion for plural and optionally for genitive.
+Plural and genitive notions can be full words or extensions of the main word.
+If notions are extensions only than they are prefixed by `~` or `⍨`.
+Latter notes that the base word gets an äumlaut in the given form.

 | German                                   | English                      | Third                     | Category   | Date       | Score  |
 |------------------------------------------|------------------------------|---------------------------|------------|------------|--------|